scmschmidt/trento_checks_for_supportconfig/README.md

    usermod -aG docker YOUR_USER
    ```

+  > :exclamation: Don't forget to log out and log on again!

 Do the following steps as normale user:

 1. Clone this repo and enter the project directory (or get it otherwise):